In Marr (Fleetwood) ownership. Did not fish from the port.

 9.4.1946: Sold to J. Marr & Son Ltd, Fleetwood for £14500.

-12.1946: New boiler fitted
+12.1946: New boiler fitted.

-12.1946: Reclassed at Fleetwood and renamed WESTELLA (H349).
+12.1946: Reclassed at Fleetwood and registered at Hull as WESTELLA (H349).
 Transferred to Hull.

-25.6.1948: Sold to Pegasus Trawling Co Ltd, St. Anne’s-on-the-Sea (William Stevenson, St. Anne’s-on-the-Sea, manager) for £67000.
+19.6.1948: Sold to Pegasus Trawling Co Ltd (64/64), St. Anne’s-on-the-Sea for £67000.

-1952: Sold to Dinas Steam Trawling Co Ltd, Fleetwood (Frank Marr, Cleveleys, manager).
+11.5.1951: Sold to Dinas Steam Trawling Co Ltd (64/64), Fleetwood.

-1953: Registered at Fleetwood (FD318).
+9.1953: Registered at Fleetwood (FD318).

-1.6.1959: Company taken over by J. Marr & Son Ltd, Fleetwood.
+1.6.1959: Company taken over by J. Marr & Son Ltd (64/64), Fleetwood.

 8.1959: Sold to Van Heyghen Freres S.A., Ghent for breaking up.